 Tip 4: Try to guide your eyes increasingly faster through the text

-When you are used to reading the words that are above your finger – try increasing the speed at which you move your finger along each line.
-We are slaves of habit and as soon as we find a speed that we are comfortable with we stop there and let that be enough.
+When you are used to reading what is above your finger, try increasing the speed at which you move your finger along each line.
+We are slaves of habit and as soon as we find a speed that we are comfortable with; we stop there and let that be enough.

-You can liken it to training for a marathon.
-We want to increase our stamina to be able to run longer distances.
-The only way we can do that is to keep running further than we did before and in that way increase our stamina.
-This doesn't happen automatically but rather we have to make a conscious decision to run further – even though our body says stop.
-Otherwise we won't get out of our comfort zone and we won't improve.
+You can view it in the same way as when you are training for a marathon.
+We want to increase our stamina to run longer distances.
+The only way we can do that is to keep running further than we did before and, in that way, increase our stamina.
+This doesn’t happen automatically, but we must make a conscious decision to run further, even though our body says stop.
+Otherwise, we won’t get out of our comfort zone, and we won’t improve.

-This is why you have to make a conscious decision to move your finger faster.
-Your eyes can read faster – your mind can read faster.
-You need to stretch the limit of your reading speed – until your sense of reading says; stop – I don't understand.
+So, you must make a conscious decision to move your finger faster.
+Your eyes can read faster, your mind can read faster.
+You need to stretch the limit of your reading speed until your sense of reading says, stop, I don’t understand.
 Instead of decreasing the speed too much, try to maintain that speed.